hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250603182v1-terraincognita-a-dynamic-benchmark-for-species-discovery-using-front.md

 ---
 layout: default
-title: TerraIncognita: A Dynamic Benchmark for Species Discovery Using Frontier Models
+title: "TerraIncognita: A Dynamic Benchmark for Species Discovery Using Frontier Models"
 ---

 # TerraIncognita: A Dynamic Benchmark for Species Discovery Using Frontier Models